 Next, select the type of search you would like to preform.
-For this example, we have selected "is equals to" so we can find all of the exact matches for the State field, as shown in the image below.
+For this example, we have selected is equals to so we can find all of the exact matches for the State or Provience field, as shown in the image below.

-Finally, enter a value in the search field text box and click on "Display Data".
-For this example, we are looking for all records that contain the word "California" in the State field, as shown in the image below.
+Finally, enter a keyword value in the search field text box and click on DISPLAY DATA.
+For this example, we are looking for all records that contain the search term CA in the State or Provience field, as shown in the image below.

-After clicking on "Display Data", the Search Results screen is displayed.
-For our example, as shown in the image below, all the records from the state California in our database are displayed.
+After clicking on DISPLAY DATA, the Search Results screen is displayed.
+For our example, as shown in the image below, all the records from the state CA in our database are displayed.

-We could, if we wanted to, focus our search further and target all of the women in our database from the state of California.
-To accomplish this, all we have to do is return to the advanced search screen and add another field to the search criteria for the previous search.
-In this case, our database uses a checkbox field for male or female; so, the search will be for all records where the field Female "contains" the value of "x".
-The "contains" search type is very similar to "is equal to" but it is a little more flexible.
+If we wanted to, we could restrict our search further and target all of the records, in the database, that are within the city of San Rafael from the state of CA. To accomplish this, all we have to do is return to the advanced search screen and add another field to the Search Criteria for the previous search.
+In this case, use the pull-down menu under the Start or Provience and select the City field, as shown below.
+Next, leave the pull-down menu with the word contains alone.
+Finally, enter San Rafael in the text box and click on DISPLAY DATA button.
+Just so you know, the contains search type is very similar to is equal to; however, it's a little more flexible.

-The results of our second search: all of the women in our database from the state California, are displayed in the Search Results screen image below.
+In the Search Results of our second search, all of the records from the city of San Rafael in the state of CA, are displayed in the image below.